 NOTE: In this manuscript, BIRFLU was generated in the backbone of influenza A/Puerto Rico/08/34 H1N1 (PR8), which is a common mouse-adapted laboratory IAV strain23,32,33,56.
 The virus was generated using previously described plasmid-based reverse genetics approaches and a complete description of the generation, and in vitro and in vivo characterization of BIRFLU can be found in our recent publication55.
-All procedures that involve IAV infections (in vitro or in vivo) were performed in a biological safety cabinet under biosafety level (BSL)-2 conditions.
+All procedures involving IAV infections (in vitro or in vivo) were performed in a biological safety cabinet under biosafety level (BSL)-2 conditions.

-CAUTION: An appropriate biosafety level should be determined in accordance with a biosafety risk assessment.
+CAUTION: Biosafety level should be determined in accordance with a biosafety risk assessment.
 Additional information on performing biosafety risk assessments and establishing effective biosafety containment should be consulted with the institution where the experiments will be performed.

 2.1.
 Clean the biosafety cabinets with 70% ethanol or chlorine dioxide disinfectant before and after performing all the experimental procedures.
 For mice work, sterilize all dissection material (scissors, dissecting forceps, etc.) and the Dounce homogenizer before and after their use.